aliason/loan-prediction/README.md

 First, I load the dataset into R, assess its structure, and perform initial data tidying to address inconsistencies.
 Next, I conduct exploratory data analysis (EDA), extracting insights to guide further preprocessing.
 The dataset undergoes final tidying before modeling.

-For model setup: I perform a 70/30 split on `train.csv`, build a preprocessing recipe, and create 10 validation sets for resampling.
+Then, I perform a 70/30 split on `train.csv`, build a preprocessing recipe, and create 10 validation sets for resampling.
 Models are trained and tuned in separate `.rda` files before being loaded back in for evaluation.
 The top 3 models are selected for testing and compared on ROC-AUC.

 The project concludes with a detailed summary of key takeaways and findings.